Ph.D. in Biochemistry, University of California Berkeley

 Genetics and treatment of neurofibromatosis type 1; Genetics and genomics education; Integration of genetics into medical practice

 Bruce Korf, MD, PhD, completed his undergraduate studies and MD at Cornell University and received his PhD in genetics and cell biology from Rockefeller University.
 He then did training in pediatrics, child neurology and genetics at Children’s Hospital, Boston, and is board certified in all three areas, as well as clinical cytogenetics and clinical molecular genetics.
 He served as clinical director and associate chief of the Children’s Hospital, Boston Division of Genetics until 1999, when he assumed the role of medical director of the Harvard-Partners Center for Genetics and Genomics.
-In 2003 he moved to University of Alabama at Birmingham, where he is the Wayne H. and Sara Crews Finley Chair in Medical Genetics, chair of the department of genetics, and director of the Heflin Center for Genomic Sciences.
+In 2003 he moved to University of Alabama at Birmingham, where he is the Wayne H. and Sara Crews Finley Chair in Medical Genetics, and director of the Heflin Center for Genomic Sciences.
+From 2003 to 2017 he served as chair of the department of genetics and in 2017 he became chief genomics officer of UAB Medicine.
 He also is co-director of the UAB-HudsonAlpha Center for Genomic Medicine.
 Korf is past president of the Association of Professors of Human and Medical Genetics and of the American College of Medical Genetics and Genomics and currently is president of the ACMG Foundation for Genetic and Genomic Medicine.
 He has served on the Liaison Committee on Medical Education and the Board of Scientific Counselors of the National Cancer Institute and of the National Human Genome Research Institute at the NIH.
 Korf is author of Human Genetics and Genomics, co-author of Medical Genetics at a Glance, and co-editor of Current Protocols in Human Genetics and Emery and Rimoin’s Principles and Practice of Medical Genetics.
 His research focus is the genetics and treatment of neurofibromatosis type 1, and he also has a major interest in genetics and genomics education and the integration of genetics into medical practice.

 PhD in Molecular and Cellular Biology, University of Minnesota